eliranMeg/linux/whtas linux is/README.md

 * debian
 * Arch Linux

-# Where Linux came from.
+# A little history.
+Before I tallk about linux we need to travel back to **1964** in this year *MIT* along with *General Electric* and *Bell Labs* started to create a operating system called **Multics**

-It all started In **August 25, 1991** when a person that called Linus Torvalds decided to create a free operating system just for hubby Linus
+It all started In **August 25, 1991** when a person that named Linus Torvalds decided to create a free operating system something small just for hubby years later this project become one of the most important projects in the history